ryan00724/SwipeCart/TERMS.md

 **Last updated:** December 05, 2025

-Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the [App Name] mobile application (the "Service") operated by [Your Name/Company Name] ("us", "we", or "our").
+Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the SwipeCart mobile application (the "Service") operated by Ryan Creary ("us", "we", or "our").

 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users, and others who access or use the Service.